1894–95 New Brompton F.C. season: FA Cup match details

-Results

 Players

-During the course of the season, 18 players made at least one competitive appearance for New Brompton.
-Harry Buckland and Alf Meager made the most, both playing in all 15 games.

-Dickenson, Hutcheson, Dan Pellatt and A. Ashdown each missed only one game.
-Webb and R. Read each played only once and in both cases it was the player's only match for the New Brompton first team.
+During the season, 18 players made at least one competitive appearance for New Brompton.
+Harry Buckland and Alf Meager made the most, playing in all 15 games.
+Dickenson, Hutcheson, Dan Pellatt and A. Ashdown each missed one game.
+Webb and R. Read made the fewest appearances; each played his only match for New Brompton's first team during the season.
 Rule's 22 goals made him the team's top scorer; Hutcheson had the second highest total, with 13.